 If you're still on PCIe 3.0, don't worry.
 PCIe 4.0 SSDs are backward compatible and will run on your system.
 While it won't perform to its full potential, it should tide you over until you're ready to upgrade your motherboard, et al. If you're all about saving money, prepare to be tempted by a lot of PCIe 3.0 SSDs on sale.
+And with 2TB NVMe SSDs starting at $145, you're going to need a lot of willpower not to seriously boost your machine's capacity.

 - Amazon - Up to 50% off internal and external SSDs (opens in new tab)